Brad-Hammond/Fast-Fingers/README.md

 There is also a results modal which appears once the quote is correctly typed out which displays the scores and time for the user.

 ![Results Modal](assets/readmeimages/resultsModal.png)

+## Future Features

+- In the future, I would like to store users scores and have a leaderboard feature which they could look back at and set new high scores.
+- In the future, I would add different gamemodes such as easy mode or hard mode.
+- In the future, I would add the option to chose the backgrounds when on the typing test page.